AndrewSRea/My_Learning_Port/Bootstrap/Utilities/Spacing/README.md

     <div class="p-2 bg-light border">Grid item 3</div>
 </div>
 ```
+(And this code example can also be found in my accompanying [spacing-utilities-examples-1.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Utilities/Spacing/spacing-utilities-examples-1.html) file.)

 Support includes responsive options for all of Bootstrap's grid breakpoints, as well as six sizes from the `$spacers` map (`0-5`).
 There is no `.gap-auto` utility class as it's effectively the same as `.gap-0`.

 ## Sass